Rob Jackson Consulting Ltd

 delivered straight to your inbox every two months

-We are pleased to announce that October 2019 will see the publication of a new edition of the Complete Volunteer Management Handbook.
+We are pleased to announce that a new edition of the Complete Volunteer Management Handbook is available now.

 In print since 1994, this new completely revised fourth edition is published by the Directory of Social Change in association with the University of Kent.
 It contains essential information for anyone managing volunteers.
 If you’ve just been given responsibility for volunteers in addition to your main role, or you’re a dedicated manager of volunteers, this book is for you.
 It will also be useful for those in other management and senior management roles to understand the work involved in effectively engaging volunteers.